Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-03-Post-Reconciliation-Extension.md

 The return will be one of three possibilities:

-- `Success` as `PostReconcileResult` if the post reconcile check is met.
+- `Success` as `PostReconcileCheckResult` if the post reconcile check is met.
 Nothing to do, the existing reconciler behaviour applies here.
-- `Failure` as `PostReconcileResult` if the post reconcile check is not met.
+- `Failure` as `PostReconcileCheckResult` if the post reconcile check is not met.
 In this case, `NewReadyConditionImpactingError` would be set on the resource by the reconciler.
 - `error` if something went wrong.

 ## Status